aidanblume/Ins/Docs/Project/Project-Artifacts/Reference-Material/Important External Teams/Rothman_group.md

 I have the relevant peer-reviewed literature by the Rothmans as well as by independent researchers at centers where the Rothman Indexwas implemented.
 There’s info there that I am already using to develop an LA Care model.

-This work may help us develop good faith with Care Management, staffed by nurses, since it recognizes the value of nursing notes.

 Peer-reviewed work:
 Bradley_etal_2013_Rothman-index
 Rothman_Rothman_Beals_2013-Rothman-Index